 The avenue is stunning and its beauty is enhanced by its plane trees and Art Nouveau street lamps, alongside decorated mosaic benches and pedestrian strips laid with flamboyant hexagonal paving stones.

 During the 19th Century, this elegant, majestic boulevard was a showcase for Barcelona’s bourgeoisie and it also links the Plaça Catalunya with the district of Gràcia.
 The presence of the city’s finest modernist buildings makes Passeig de Gràcia an authentic open-air museum.
-It is also home to two of Gaudí’s most important creations here - La Padera and Casa Batllo.
+It is also home to two of Gaudí’s most important creations here - La Pedrera and Casa Batllo.

 For shopping, the avenue’s immense style and elegance means all the major fashion stores have set up shop here.
 From Zara, Loewe, Chanel, Mont Blanc, Adolfo Dominguez, Yves Saint Laurent, Escada and Hermès all have addresses here.
 It also includes Spanish stores such as Massimo Dutti.
 So if you’ve come to shop till you drop, then Passeig de Gràcia is the place to be!